vavilen84/hugo_blog/content/golang/2021/03/mutex.en.md

 }
 ```

-This pattern of mu tual exclu sion is so useful that it is sup por ted direc tly by the Mutex type
+This pattern of mutual exclusion is so useful that it is supported directly by the Mutex type
 from the sync package.
 Its Lock method acquires the token (called a lock) and its Unlock
 method releases it:
 ```